-- 29. Prohibition of compound interest.
-(1) Where any contract of loan or contract to secure the repayment of any such loan provides directly or indirectly for - - (a) the payment of compound interest; or any provision in the contract of loan or in any contract to secure the repayment of any such loan providing for the payment of interest on the money lent shall be unenforceable and any sum paid by the borrower or by any guarantor of the loan to the money lender as interest shall be appropriated by the money lender to principal and any excess so paid may be recovered by the borrower or guarantor, as the case may be, as a debt in any court of competent jurisdiction at any time during the currency of the loan or within twelve after the time when the loan was discharged by performance or where the borrower or guarantor is deceased within two years from the date of death whichever is the later.
+- 32. Prohibition of compound interest.
+(1) Where any contract of loan or contract to secure the repayment of any such loan provides directly or indirectly for - - (a) the payment of compound interest; or - (b) any increase of interest by reason of any default in the payment of any sum due under the contract, or by reason of any default in the performance or observance of any other term or condition of the contract, any provision in the contract or in any security relating to the contract or loan providing for the payment of interest on the money lent shall be unenforceable and any sum paid by the borrower or by any guarantor of the contract of loan to the money lender as interest shall be appropriated by the money lender to principal and any excess so paid may be recovered by the borrower or guarantor, as the case may be, as a debt in any court of competent jurisdiction at any time during the currency of the contract of loan or within twelve months after the time when the contract of loan was discharged by performance or where the borrower or guarantor is deceased within two years from the date of death, whichever is the later.